-We're going to be honest here.
-Being a volunteer mentor isn't always easy.
+We're going to be honest here, being a volunteer mentor can be challenging.
 It's a commitment that tests most people who do it.
 It's normal to feel like giving up somewhere along the way - maybe because you don't feel like you've got anything to offer, or your young person doesn't want anything to do with you.

-The good news is that most of these uneasy situations are totally resolvable!
-The most important thing we ask is that you stick by your commitment to a young person for a year.
+The good news is that most of these uneasy situations are totally resolvable, and we're always here to help!
+The most important thing we ask is that you stick by your commitment and keep showing up for a young person for a year.
 We are looking for stability, consistency, trustworthiness, communication and adaptability.